-(1) Pay adjustments will be calculated using a unit price of 65 dollars per ton of HMA pavement.
+(1) Pay adjustments will be calculated using 65 dollars per ton of HMA pavement.
 The analysis template, including data, will be provided to the contractor by the department as soon as practicable upon completion of each lot.
-The department will pay for measured quantities of mix based on the unit price multiplied by the following pay adjustment calculated in accordance with the Calculations worksheet of the WisDOT PWL Analysis Template:
+The department will pay for measured quantities of mix based on this price multiplied by the following pay adjustment calculated according to the Calculations worksheet of the WisDOT PWL Analysis Template: